Zackray: Character pool

 In the Super Smash Bros. franchise, players control one of a large cast of characters drawn from other games.
 Zackray is known for the number of characters he is able to play at a high level, which Panda Global Rankings' Colton Costopoulos called "one of the deepest character pools in the entire competitive scene".
 At GENESIS 6, he used Wolf O'Donnell.
 Two months later, he used Wolf, Lucina, and Wario in his second-place finish at 2GG: Prime Saga.
 He also used R.O.B. and Pokémon Trainer in tournaments in the first half of 2019.
 By the time he won The Big House 9, he had picked up Joker.
 He also briefly used Sonic and Corrin at the event, though did not win games with either.
-At Smash Ultimate Summit 2 he played seven different characters, including Mr. Game & Watch and Ridley.
+At Smash Ultimate Summit 2, Zackray used seven different characters, including Mr. Game & Watch and Ridley.
 By the end of 2019, he had also added Mario to his repertoire.
-Near the end of 2021, he picked up Sora, whom he later solely used to win the supermajor Kagaribi 5.
+Near the end of 2021, Zackray picked up Sora, whom he later solely used to win the supermajor Kagaribi 5.
 At Kagaribi 6, he used Sheik alongside Joker for most sets, and used only Sheik at WINNER! #10.
+By February 2023, he had added Pit to his lineup, using him to place 3rd at the supermajor Kagaribi 9.